A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 Consumers in today's market are easily distracted.
 Think about yourself as an example.
 How often do you find yourself looking at your smartphone while you're watching television?
 Do you spend time reviewing work emails while a podcast is playing in the background?

 To succeed in marketing, it's imperative that you can get your audience's attention in those few seconds that they read your message.
-And the reality is that SMS marketing gets their attention.
+And if we're being real, comparing text marketing vs email marketing, the former definitely gets their attention.

 6. Delivery rates

 A typical SMS marketing list is composed of customers who have actively chosen to opt into your platform.
 This means that the audience for an SMS marketing campaign is already engaged, curious, and interested in what you have to offer.
-Additionally, text messages rarely get flagged as spam, guaranteeing their delivery to the target audience.
+Additionally, if you're a bit careful, text messages rarely get flagged as spam, guaranteeing their delivery to the target audience.

 An email marketing campaign typically caters to larger, less specialised lists.
 Because of this, it's common for email messages to land in spam folders.
 This damages your business's reputation and breaks trust with customers.
 To avoid this, you can use an SPF such as the Freshdesk SPF to ensure email authentication and deliverability.